aarongustafson/pwa-widgets/README.md

 ### Showing a Widget

 Developers will use `widgets.show()` to both create and update Widgets.
-The method takes two arguments:

-1. <var>tag</var> - This is the tag property and is used for identifying the widget that should be updated.
-2. <var>payload</var> - This is an object that provides the Widget Host with the necessary information for rendering the widget.
+The method takes one argument, <var>payload</var> which is an object that provides the Widget Host with the necessary information for rendering the widget.
 The members are:

-    * `definition` - The `WidgetDefinition` from the Manifest
+* `definition` - Object.
+The `WidgetDefinition` for the Widget.
-    * `data` - The data to flow into it.
+* `data` - Object.
+The data to flow into it.
+* `instance` - Object.
+Optional.
+The `instance` to create/update.
+* `tag` - String.
+Optional.
+Used to update all instances of a Widget.
+* `host` - String.
+Optional.
+Used to target a specific Widget Host.

 ## Widget-related Events